BatchClayderman/ForestAdvisor/README.md

 #### v0.5

-The previous version of CarbonPredictor without a GUI, aimed to predict short-term traffic flows at first.
+The previous version of CarbonPredictor without a GUI, aimed to predict short-term traffic flows at first can be found [here](https://github.com/BatchClayderman/CEEMDAN-SE-GWO-LSTM).

-As this version has not been under maintenance for a long time, it may contain potential errors and exceptions.
+As this version has not been and will **no longer be under maintenance** for a long time, it may contain potential errors and exceptions.

-Please visit [https://github.com/BatchClayderman/CEEMDAN-SE-GWO-LSTM](https://github.com/BatchClayderman/CEEMDAN-SE-GWO-LSTM) to view this version.

 #### v1.0